Sword of the Valiant: Plot

-Gawain agrees to follow the rules of the game, and is transported to Lyonesse by the sage, only to find the city decrepit, the denizens old and covered in cobwebs, frozen in time.
-Gawain carries the frozen Linet to a small house outside of the city, and revives her and restores her youth using her ring.
-Gawain encounters Humphrey, but while away from the house, Linet is kidnapped by the lustful prince Oswald and the army of his father, the warmongering Baron Fortinbras.
-Seeking to save Linet, Gawain and Humphrey sneak into the Baron's castle by blending in with a group of prisoners being transported to the castle.
-Gawain rallies the prisoners to help escape the castle and rescue Linet, but while the rescue mission is underway, Sir Bertilak, a rival of Baron Fortinbras, arrives and threatens Fortinbras with war if certain demands are not met.
-While the prisoners escape, the rescue fails when a fire breaks out in Linet's prison, leading Gawain to believe she's dead.
-Mournful, Gawain leaves Humphrey and the escaped prisoners, wandering aimlessly until he stumbles across the castle of Sir Bertilak.
-Sir Bertilak allows Gawain to rest and recover in his castle.
-Linet is alive, having been accepted by Bertilak as a tribute from Baron Fortinbras to prevent war.
-Linet gives Gawain a green sash, and tells him that no harm will befall him while he wears it.
+Gawain agrees to follow the game's rules and is transported to Lyonesse by the sage.
+Lyonesse now is decrepit, and the denizens are old and frozen in time.
+Gawain carries the frozen Linet to a small house outside of Lyonesse, revives her and restores her youth using the ring.
+Gawain encounters Humphrey, but while away from the house, Linet is kidnapped by the lustful prince Oswald and the army of his father, Baron Fortinbras.
+To save Linet, Gawain and Humphrey sneak into Fortinbras's castle by blending in with prisoners being transported there.
+Inside, Gawain rallies the prisoners to help escape the castle and rescue Linet.
+Meanwhile, Sir Bertilak, a rival of Fortinbras, arrives and threatens the latter with war if certain demands are not met.
+While the prisoners escape, the rescue fails when a fire breaks out in Linet's prison, leading Gawain to wrongfully believe that she is dead.
+Mournful, Gawain leaves Humphrey and the escaped prisoners, wandering aimlessly before stumbling across Bertilak's castle.
+Bertilak allows Gawain to rest and recover in his castle.
+There, Bertilak accepts Linet as a tribute from Fortinbras to prevent war.
+Linet gives Gawain a green sash, saying that no harm will befall him while he wears it.

-The year given by the Green Knight comes to an end, and Gawain, meeting with Humphrey and the former prisoners, goes out seeking the knight.
-Gawain is attacked by Oswald and Baron Fortinbras's army, and Oswald challenges Gawain to a duel with his champion.
+The year given by the green knight comes to an end.
+Gawain, meeting with Humphrey and the former prisoners, goes out seeking the green knight.
+Oswald and Fortinbras's army attack Gawain.
+Oswald challenges Gawain to a duel with his champions.
 After defeating several of Oswald's champions, Oswald himself fights Gawain while the former prisoners fight his army.
 Gawain wins the duel, and the army retreats.
-Following his fight with the prince, Gawain is approached by the Green Knight.
-Gawain has failed to solve the final line of the riddle within the time limit, and must allow the Green Knight one swing at his neck with an ax.
-The Green Knight strikes Gawain, but he is unharmed due to the sash given to him by Linet.
-The Green Knight and Sir Gawain duel, and as the Green Knight suffers a mortal wound, he asks Sir Gawain to stop the battle, realizing that he has already lost.
+The green knight then approaches Gawain.
+Gawain fails to solve the riddle's final line within the time limit, and must allow the green knight one swing at his neck.
+The green knight strikes Gawain, who is unharmed due to the sash.
+The two duel, and while suffering a mortal wound, the knight asks Gawain to stop the battle, realizing that he has already lost.

-Sir Gawain returns to Linet, who tells him that she must return to Lyonesse alone.
+Gawain returns to Linet, who says that she must return to Lyonesse alone.
 As he touches her cheek, she transforms into a dove, and flies away.